-Cloud technologies are currently in a constant state of flux, so it is next to impossible to be 100% up to date with the very latest content.
+Cloud technologies are in a constant state of flux, so it is next to impossible to be 100% up to date with the very latest content.
 However that is not really the issue.
-The question is is the content sufficiently up-to-date with the certification exam, or for a non certification course, is the material sufficiently up-to-date with the industry that I don't look foolish if I follow your training in my work place ?
+The question is is the content sufficiently up-to-date with the certification exam.
+Or for a non certification course, is the material sufficiently up-to-date with the industry that I don't look foolish if I follow your training in my workplace ?

 The answer is, Yes.
 The courses are sufficiently up-to-date to provide valuable job skills and assist you to pass the exam.
 We also provide content on the latest releases to help you stay right up to date with important new releases as they happen.

 The certification courses are maintained to keep pace with the material on the certification exam.
-As new technology or features are announced we will consider their immediate relevance to the exam and possibly add some notes or practice questions about them.
-However this new content will not automatically be added to the course material. ( If we added material that is not needed from the exam it would distract your from what you need to know, and unnecessarily increase the length and cost of the course ).
-As the technology becomes more common, and we have feedback that it is starting to creep into the exam, we will assess the impact, and include a lecture or two on the topic as appropriate.
-This process is constantly underway with courses updated in some way; monthly , weekly, and some almost daily.
+As new technology or features are announced we will consider their relevance to the exam, when they will likely start appearing on the exam, and possibly add some notes or practice questions about them.
+However this new content will not automatically be added to the course material.
+(If we added material that is not needed from the exam it would distract you from what you need to know, and unnecessarily increase the length and cost of the course ).

 We do rely on student feedback, so if you see something on the exam that you don't think was introduced or covered, please let us know the topic, and the type of questions so that we can adapt the course.